Our Sump Pump Installation Process In Omaha, Denver, Wichita, Kansas City & Nearby

 At Thrasher Foundation Repair, our certified basement waterproofers can install a complete sump pump system in just one visit to your home!
-For a FREE sump pump installation estimate in Nebraska, Iowa, Missouri, Kansas, and Colorado, including Omaha, Lincoln, Sioux City, and other nearby areas, call or e-mail us today!
+For a FREE sump pump installation estimate in Nebraska, Iowa, Missouri, Kansas, Illinois and Colorado, including Omaha, Kansas City, Wichita, and other nearby areas, call or e-mail us today!

 The Sump Pump Installation Process with Thrasher

 First, we excavate the pit for the liner to place the sump pump inside.
 The liner protects your system from the mud and debris around the area.
 We have to measure the pit to ensure efficiency.
 If the hole is too small, it can pump water out faster, causing it to burn out sooner.
 When too large, it goes too deep into the ground, causing unnecessary work and energy waste.

 The best place for the sump pump is the lowest spot.
 We determine that spot using a laser level.
 If we cannot find it, we will run a PVC feed through the floor to the sump pump location.

 When installing a reliable sump pump system, it's a good idea to install a perimeter French drain system, like WaterGuard®.

 First, the floor around the edge of the basement is jackhammered and a layer of clean stone is set down.
 A perimeter drain is installed on top of the stone, and is backfilled with more clean stone.

 The purpose of this drain is to collect water from the basement wall-floor joint, from the basement walls, and from under the basement floor, and direct it to the installed sump pump.